exercism/csharp-analyzer/README.md

 # Exercism C# analyzer

-An [analyzer][analyzer-introduction] uses syntax analysis to automatically give feedback on a submission.
-The [C# analyzer][csharp-analyzer] is an implementation of the [analyzer interface][analyzer-interface] that is shared across tracks.
+An [analyzer][analyzer-introduction] can automatically detect issues with submissions and comment on them.

+The [C# analyzer][csharp-analyzer] implements the [analyzer interface][analyzer-interface].
+It uses [Roslyn][roslyn] to parse the submission's source code into syntax trees, which are then analyzed for known patterns.

 ## Analyzing a solution